-Overall, I benefited greatly from this effort. the Bible was more on my mind every day, which helped improve my outlook and keep me thinking about spiritual things in the first place.
+Overall, I benefited greatly from reading the whole Bible (+ extra credit!) in a year.
+The Bible was more on my mind every day, which helped improve my outlook and keep me thinking about spiritual things in the first place.
 The volume of reading meant that more material was fresh in my mind as I continued to read, and so I made connections I’d never made before.
 Plus, I have the satisfaction of having done it, a better knowledge of Koine Greek vocabulary and usage, a working knowledge of several apocryphal books I didn’t possess before, and a fuller picture of God and his plan.

 I’ve put together a new schedule for 2017, based on some of what I learned, and some assumptions about what will benefit others, as well.
 I won’t be reading the whole Bible again in 2017—I’ve got some deeper studies and tasks on my plate—but I encourage you to consider it.
 You don’t have to use my schedule.
 You don’t have to use anyone’s.
 You don’t even have read both Old and New Testaments this year—for that matter, you don’t have to stick to a year, or keep any schedule at all.
 But open up your Bible more often, and read more than you must.
 Have you ever heard anyone express regret over spending so much time in the Scriptures?